MigNasGar/RNASeq/readme.md

 * `sE_GO` this code uses the simplifyEnrichment library to perform a Gene Ontology Term Enrichment

 * `volcano_plot` this code generates a .pdf with the volcano plot for the up, down or not significant.
 It is also possible to add the label for the most differentially expressed genes (by default it adds to the top 10)

+* `deseq_analysis` this code uses the DESeq2 algorithm to perform a differential gene expression analysis between two conditions, in addition to making the necessary normalizations (PCA)